-An initial structural stability assessment has been performed to document that the design, construction, operation and maintenance of the Ash Pond is consistent with recognized and generally accepted good engineering practices.
+An initial structural stability assessment has been performed to document that the design, construction, operation and maintenance of Ash Pond No. 1 is consistent with recognized and generally accepted good engineering practices.
 The results of the structural stability assessment are discussed in the following sections.
-Based on the assessment and its results, the design, construction, operation, and maintenance of the Ash Pond were found to be consistent with recognized and generally accepted good engineering practices, and meets the standards in 257.73(d)(1)(i)-(vii), except as noted herein.
+Based on the assessment and its results, the design, construction, operation, and maintenance of Ash Pond No. 1 were found to be consistent with recognized and generally accepted good engineering practices, and meets the standards in 257.73(d)(1)(i)-(vii), except as noted herein.